The Library plays an important role in supporting teaching, learning and research at MAHSA University.

 The Library subscribes to a good number of printed periodicals, journals, magazines, and newspapers.
 The printed periodicals can only be read in the library.
 The library also subscribes to e-journals.

 All Reference materials (marked with REF) are not to be taken out from the library.
 All items marked with REF are non-circulating items.
 Below are the categories of Reference items.

 Audio-Visual (AV) Collection

 Most of the AV available in the library are instructional support materials in the form of CD ROMs.
-Users can borrow this material as open collection.
+Users can borrow this material as an open collection.

 Interlibrary Loan Services (ILS)

 Interlibrary Loan services are a service system that allows collaboration between libraries in Malaysia to share material with other libraries.
-The National Library of Malaysia is the center of this service system coordinator.
+The National Library of Malaysia is the centre of this service system coordinator.
 Benefits of being a member of these ILS include the sharing of information resources between libraries and meeting the demand for non-library materials.

 Most public and private university libraries are members of this service system.

 You may view & download the public and private academic libraries that are registered which are taken randomly.

 Download ILS List